20kdc/gabien-common/common/vopeks.md

 In practice, this is effectively effortless *until* batching is introduced.
 (Multi-threaded access isn't, by itself, a concern, as in the non-batching case it is automatically synchronized by the task queue.)
 Batching delays the actual task submission time to after the image was passed into the API, and so tasks that modify the image could, without any synchronization, be submitted after the image was passed in, but before the batch is submitted.

-To avoid this, `IVopeksSurfaceHolder` defines three main synchronization functions:
+To avoid this, `IImage` defines three main synchronization functions:

 * `batchFlush`: Submits the current batch, if any.